Jufg/Chat-App-ETH/docs/papers/Ethereum Chat-App-English.md

 The use of Redux.js was also unfamiliar.
 Redux.js works with so-called "Reducers", in which the queried data from the database is merged and made available to the components in an organized manner.
-This simplifies later access and clarity over the data from the database, but is a bit more complex and unfamiliar to program.
+This simplifies later access and clarity over the data from the database but is a bit more complex and unfamiliar to program.

 The biggest challenge during the development process was the integration of Ethereum.
 At the beginning of the development, it was unclear whether it was possible to store messages and user data centrally or decentrally on the blockchain.
 After extensive review of the technology and the goals of the application, decentralized data storage had to be ruled out.
 In addition, documentation for the development of a dApp is not widely available, and few developers had previously explored this type of programming.
-So it was difficult to figure out how a decentralized application could be developed and to find suitable solutions to problems and errors.
+So, it was difficult to figure out how a decentralized application could be developed and to find suitable solutions to problems and errors.

 ### 6 Evaluative summary of the result